Energyshop.com - Energy for your home

 Who in BC has choice?

-You have the choice to buy from a deregulated natural gas supplier if you are in Terasen's Lower Mainland, Fraser Valley, Interior or Columbia Service Areas.
-Vancouver Island is not deregulated.
+Most consumers have the choice to buy from a deregulated natural gas supplier if you are in BC.
+Some areas are not deregulated, including Vancouver Island, Whistler, Revelstoke, Ft Nelson and the Sunshine Coast.
 If you are supplied by a rural gas co-operative, you do not have that choice unless you are a business (non farm) customer and use more than 10,000 GJ of natural gas per year.
 Municipally owned natural gas companies have the option of offering choice to consumers, but are not required to do so.

 Regulated rates are not fixed rates, nor can they be

 In BC, the BC Utilities Commission regulates utility rates.
 Utilities can and do apply changes to rates retroactively!
 They do this if they have not collected enough to cover their costs for a previous period.
 They add a rate surcharge to recover that deficit.
 By signing up with an energy marketer you can avoid these unexpected rate changes.
-Or, join an Energyshop.com natural gas buying group.
-We competitively tender your natural gas needs to deregulated natural gas marketers!
-As you can see from the previous chart, they can offer you an arrangement to fit your situation.
+A fixed price offer may be a better fit for your situation.

 Comparing and deciding among the various offers